Data Poisoning and Backdoor Defense: Poison Rates, Triggers, and Training Pipeline Isolation

 • Data Supply Chain Poisoning: Attackers poison web-scraped datasets (e.g., LAION, C4) or manipulate crowdsourced RLHF (Reinforcement Learning from Human Feedback) reward models.

-A hardcore production defense architecture replaces simple “cleaning” with immutable, cryptographic data provenance:
+A workable defense architecture replaces simple “cleaning” with immutable, cryptographic data provenance:

 graph TD